top of page

 Why Did Hamas Attack The Nova Music Festival?

 Israeli security officials have assessed that it is likely Hamas did not have previous knowledge of the Nova Festival, as it was initially set to take place on October 6th.
-It is believed Hamas discovered the event through drones on the morning of the attack, and, accordingly, directed terrorists to its location.
+They believe Hamas discovered the party through drones or parachutes on the morning of the attack, and directed terrorists to its location.

 In a November 19, 2023 statement, the Palestinian Authority (PA) denied that the massacre was conducted by Hamas.
 Instead, the PA claimed that the festival was caused by “an Israeli helicopter attack.”
 Without any official announcement, the claim was quickly and quietly withdrawn as the US National Security Council spokesman reported that the PA decided that this was not their official position.